Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Logical powers in reduced and indecomposable polynomial rings

-The fact that $p$ has regular leading coefficient implies that $p$ is regular.
-Therefore we can apply \Cref{lpowgeneral-d} to obtain $\pow(p)\subseteq\lpow(p)$, and the reverse inclusion follows from \Cref{redinftyp}.\ $ $
+The fact that the leading coefficient of $p$ is regular implies that $p$ is regular, and therefore we can apply \Cref{lpowgeneral-d} to obtain $\pow(p)\subseteq\lpow(p)$.
+The reverse inclusion follows from \Cref{redinftyp}. \end{proof}

-\end{proof} The requirement that $\lpow(x)=\pow(x)$, together with the technique shown in \Cref{singlepOydes}, could be at the base of a specific strategy for definability of integers in polynomial rings.
+The requirement that $\lpow(x)=\pow(x)$, together with the technique shown in \Cref{singlepOydes}, could be at the base of a specific strategy for definability of integers in polynomial rings.
 However, \Cref{lp=pindom} above only guarantees that $\lpow(x)=\pow(x)$ for integral domains, where the issue of definability of integers has already been worked out, in a Diophantine way (\cite{Shlapentokh1990}*{Theorem 5.1}).
-Fortunately, we now have all the tools to characterize the rings $R$ such that, in the polynomial ring $R[x]$, the equality $\lpow(x)=\pow(x)$ holds, obtaining in this way the converse of \Cref{lpowx=powximplies}: \begin{theorem} Let $R$ be a ring. \begin{enumtheorem}
+Fortunately, we now have all the tools to characterize the rings $R$ such that, in the polynomial ring $R[x]$, the equality $\lpow(x)=\pow(x)$ holds, obtaining in this way the converse of \Cref{lpowx=powximplies}: